11 of India's best beaches

 (CNN) — When dreaming up a tropical getaway in India, the first place that likely comes to mind is Goa -- a former Portuguese colony about an hour's flight south of Mumbai.

-But the popular seaside retreat isn't the only sandy shoreline in India that's worth a visit.
-After all, more than 4,600 miles of coastline hug the country's 11 states.
+But the popular seaside retreat isn't the only sandy shoreline in India that's worth a visit when you travel here.

 Each sunny strip offers a different experience, from family-friendly water sports to riotous full moon-style parties, private coves and some of Asia's best diving.

-We've combed the coast to uncover 11 of the best beaches in India:
+We've combed the coastline to uncover 11 of the best beaches in India:

 1. Gokarna, Karnataka